*UPDATED SEPTEMBER 2025*

 Visit the S.S.
 Klondike National Historic Site

 Back in the Gold Rush days and for the first half of the 20th century, the best way to travel the Yukon River was on a sternwheeler operated by the British Yukon Navigation Company.
 The largest of their fleet was the S.S.
 Klondike, which was built in 1929 to move large quantities of silver ore upstream, but its career came to an abrupt end when it sank in 1936.
-Rebuilt from salvaged bits and relaunched a year later, this historic paddlewheeler worked the river between Whitehorse and Dawson carrying cargo and passengers until 1950.
+Rebuilt from salvaged bits and relaunched a year later, this historic paddle wheeler worked the river between Whitehorse and Dawson carrying cargo and passengers until 1950.
+Sixteen years later, in 1966, it was moved to its present location on the riverfront of Whitehorse to take on a new life as a tourist destination.

 Today the S.S.
-Klondike sits proudly displayed on the banks of the Yukon near Whitehorse’s downtown.
-Fully restored to its 1937 appearance, the ship is now a National Historic Site open to the public, and occasionally serves as an event venue for local festivals.
+Klondike sits proudly displayed on the banks of the Yukon near Whitehorse’s downtown and is designated a National Historic Site.
+As well as being a popular destination for visitors, it also occasionally serves as an event venue for local Whitehorse festivals.
 One of these events, Cocktails, Canapes and Costumes on the S.S.
-Klondike, takes place during the Yukon Culinary Festival, when guests in period costume can stroll the historic decks while sipping on signature cocktails and sampling creative canapés made with locally sourced ingredients.
+Klondike, was part of the Yukon Culinary Festival and took place during our visit.
+Guests in period costume were invited on board to stroll the historic decks while sipping on signature cocktails and sampling creative canapés made by local chefs making use of locally sourced ingredients.

 TIP: The Yukon Culinary Festival takes place in August and brings together some of the best culinary experts in the Yukon for a series of events in and around Whitehorse.

-Tour the MacBride Museum and Sam McGee’s Cabin
+Tour the MacBride Museum (including Sam McGee’s Cabin)

 Hike the Rim Trail in Miles Canyon